Truthful Aggregation of Budget Proposals: Introduction

 In this paper, we seek mechanisms that are resistant to such manipulation.
 In particular, we require that no voter can, by lying, move the aggregate division toward his or her preference on one alternative without moving it away from his or her preference by an equal or greater amount on other alternatives.
 In other words, we seek budget aggregation mechanisms that are incentive compatible under $\ell_1$ preferences, with each voter's disutility for a budget division equal to the $\ell_1$ distance between that division and the division she prefers most.
+One can show that such preferences emerge naturally from a model where voters have separable uniform utilities over alternatives together with a funding cap for each alternative beyond which it provides no value to the voter.

-\citet{GKSA16} showed that choosing an aggregate budget division that maximizes the welfare of the voters---that is, a division that minimizes the total $\ell_1$ distance from each voter's report---is both incentive compatible and Pareto-optimal under this voter utility model.
-However, this utilitarian aggregate has a tendency to overweight majority preferences, creeping back towards all-or-nothing allocations.
-For example, imagine that a hundred voters prefer (100\%, 0\%) while ninety-nine prefer (0\%, 100\%).
+\citet{midpoint} and \citet{GKSA16} have shown that choosing an aggregate budget division that maximizes the utilitarian social welfare of the voters---that is, a division that minimizes the total $\ell_1$ distance from each voter's report---is both incentive compatible and Pareto optimal under this voter utility model.
+However, this utilitarian aggregate has a tendency to overweight majority preferences.
+For example, imagine that one hundred voters prefer (100\%, 0\%) while ninety-nine prefer (0\%, 100\%).
 The utilitarian aggregate is (100\%, 0\%) even though the mean is close to (50\%, 50\%).
 In many participatory budgeting scenarios, the latter solution is more in the spirit of consensus.
-For example, imagine that each family votes for all education dollars to go to their own neighborhood school.
-The utilitarian aggregate would earmark the entire budget to the most populous school district, while we may prefer that funds are split in proportion to the districts' populations.
+For example, suppose that we vote over the allocation of education funding to schools, and imagine that each family votes for all education funding to go to their own neighborhood school.
+The utilitarian aggregate would earmark the entire budget to the most populous school district.
+However, we may prefer that funds are split in proportion to the districts' populations.
 To capture this fairness constraint, we define a notion of \emph{proportionality}, requiring that when voters are single-minded (as in this example), the fraction of the budget assigned to each alternative is equal to the proportion of voters who favor that alternative.
 Do there exist aggregators that are both incentive compatible and proportional?